Two Decades of Traditional Jazz

 Included in the Festival mission statement is a commitment to jazz education.
 A key educational activity is the Student Clinic held during Festival Week, providing student musicians with the opportunity to learn from many of the pros performing in the Festival.

 Each year, the Festival opens with a two-hour educational presentation featuring one or two musicians appearing that year.
 Among the past presenters are James Dapogny, ragtime legend Terry Waldo and New Orleans piano favorite John Royen.
-This year’s presentation is currently being developed, with the lead musician still to be revealed.
-Sure to be included will be a jam session by the Student Clinic instructors and a couple of numbers by selected students from the Clinic.
+In 2024, Jeff Barnhart, piano great and longtime Festival favorite, presented "So You Want to Write Songs?
+Better Play the Piano!".

 The Evergreen Jazz Festival is organized as a 501(c)(3) nonprofit corporation and is managed and produced by volunteers in and around the Evergreen, CO community.
 Funding is provided by ticket sales, grants, sponsorships, individual contributions and fundraising events.
 The Festival website is www.EvergreenJazz.org